phannguyenlong/survey_app/README.md

     - table_name = "semester": old_key, code
     - table_name = "lecturer": old_key, name
     - table_name = "aca_year": old_key, name
-    - table_name = "module" or "program" or "faculty": old_key, new_key, name
+    - table_name = "module" or "program" or "faculty": old_key, name
 - **procedure name:** table_name + "Interact" (*"update"*, *other param that is not null in order `old_key, new_key, name, code, code2, id, size`*)
   - The database has to generate the procedure name
   - Then need to check and add param that is not null **in order like above**